-8. Retaliation - Any adverse treatment (beyond a slight or annoyance) that is taken because a person engaged in protected activity (e.g., opposing discriminatory practices, filing a discrimination or discriminatory harassment complaint, or participating in an investigation, conduct process, or an attempt at resolution, etc.) or for the purpose of interfering with right or privilege granted under anti-discrimination laws.
+Retaliation - Any adverse treatment (beyond a slight or annoyance) that is taken because a person engaged in protected activity (e.g., opposing discriminatory practices, filing a discrimination or discriminatory harassment complaint, or participating in an investigation, conduct process, or an attempt at resolution, etc.) or for the purpose of interfering with right or privilege granted under anti-discrimination laws.

-For a list of policies and procedures applicable to students please see:

-Student Handbook - Student Code of Conduct - containing policies and procedures related to student behavior and conduct.
+For a list of policies and procedures applicable to students please see The Student Handbook - Code of Student Conduct, Residence Hall Regulations and University Policies and Procedures related to student behavior and conduct.